clojurists-together/clojuriststogether.org/content/news/2026/Q2 2026 Proposal Call and Survey Results.md

 - babashka conference: 5
 - Clojure South: 1
 - Clojure Jam: 1
-- reClojure: 1
+- reClojure: 1  <br>

+---

-#### If you were only to name ONE, what is the biggest challenge facing Clojure developers today and how can Clojurists Together support you or your organization in addressing those challenges? (select responses by category).
+#### If you were only to name ONE, what is the biggest challenge facing Clojure developers today and how can Clojurists Together support you or your organization in addressing those challenges?
+If you could wave a magic wand and change anything inside the Clojure community, what would it be? (select responses by category).

 **Adoption:**
 - Advertising video like that one on Clojure Conj five years ago or so
 - Language Adoption and popularity, projects that helps to grow the popularity of the language or helps to start programming easily
 - Lack of widespread adoption is not a problem... until you want to convince others that Clojure is a technology you can count on and is worth developing with.
 Convincing others that Clojure is a great and solid technology that's here to stay, regardless of low(er) adoption, is sometimes tough.
 - The fact that many teams and project would rule out Clojure as an option, being perceived as niche, far from mainstream, and thus risky
+- I would have more Clojure evangelism.
+More videos/blog posts/demos around using Clojure, both about whatever is currently at the peak of the broader tech hype cycle -- LLMs currently -- as well as uses and topics outside of the hype cycle.

 **AI/LLMs**
 - Keeping relevant in a programming market is the top challenge.
 With the IA, everyone is moving toward the most popular languages.
 If nobody uses Clojure, it is more difficult to justify its use, no matter how much better it could be.